 - Leading products being plastic bag materials.

 Plastic have polymers that may contain chemical additives and contaminants, including some known endocrine disruptors that may be harmful at extremely low concentrations for marine biota, thus posing potential risks to marine ecosystems, biodiversity and food availability.

-In fact a study done the EPA showed that more that 50% of dead turtles have plastic bags in their stomachs.
+In fact a study done by the EPA showed that more that 50% of dead turtles have plastic bags in their stomachs.
 The bags block their digestive tracks and the buoyancy forces them to float, making it impossible for them to dive for food-they therefore starve to death.

-Moreover plastics over time breakdown to microplastics and accumulate along the food chain, with attachment of biota on these small particles of plastic are mistaken eaten fish and other marine organisms a Joint Research Centre of the EC concluded that there is experimental evidence of negative physical/mechanical impacts from ingestion of plastic on the condition, reproductive capacity and survival of individual marine organisms and further eaten human as we consume fish and other marine organisms.
+Moreover plastics over time breakdown to microplastics and accumulate along the food chain, with attachment of biota on these small particles of plastic are mistaken eaten by fish and other marine organisms a Joint Research Centre of the EC concluded that there is experimental evidence of negative physical/mechanical impacts from ingestion of plastic on the condition, reproductive capacity and survival of individual marine organisms and further eaten by human as we consume fish and other marine organisms.

 Its more beyond wildlife, is a human problem.